-Kooper not only performed with Dylan at the infamous 1965 Newport Folk Festival, but he wound up playing the Hammond organ part on the landmark ‘Like A Rolling Stone‘ single.
-“Producer Tom Wilson invited me to a recording session, and me being 21 years old and incredibly ambitious, I decided I was going to play on that session,” he said in the Dylan ‘No Direction Home’ documentary.
-Kooper worked his way onto the recording by coming up with the organ part, which Dylan ended up loving and which, in part, became the ‘Bob Dylan Sound’ for a moment.
+Kooper not only performed with Dylan at the infamous 1965 Newport Folk Festival, but he wound up playing the Hammond organ part on the landmark “Like A Rolling Stone” single.
+“Producer Tom Wilson invited me to a recording session, and me being 21 years old and incredibly ambitious, I decided I was going to play on that session,” he said in No Direction Home.
+Kooper worked his way onto the recording by coming up with the organ part, which Dylan ended up loving and which, in part, became the Bob Dylan sound for a moment.

-Released on Feb 21, 1968, ‘Child Is The Father To The Man’ featured a variety of interesting songs, most written by Kooper, but with a few well-selected songs from outside writers such as Tim Buckley, Randy Newman and Harry Nilsson.
-The LP begins with and ‘Overture’ that, like most good overtures, ties together various themes that will crop up on the album.
+Released on Feb 21, 1968, Child is Father to the Man featured a variety of interesting songs, most written by Kooper, but with a few well-selected songs from outside writers such as Randy Newman, Tim Buckley and Harry Nilsson.
+The LP begins with an overture that, like most good overtures, ties together various themes that will crop up on the album.

 Subscribe to Ultimate Classic Rock on